This morning we woke up early for our 7am pickup for Train #004 from Irkutsk to Ulaanbaatar departing at 8:12am.

 Knowing and having read in previous travel blogs of travelers rushing out to see the world’s largest Lenin Head Statue within the 45-minute stopover timeframe — with a few barely getting back to their train on time and others giving up altogether — we decided to take up the challenge ourselves.
 According to Google Maps it would be a 20-25 minute walk each way from the train station to the statue.
 That’s cutting it close!

 So exactly at 3:03pm the 5 of us bolted outside the train station while Melissa volunteered to stay behind and take our bags onwards to Ulaanbaatar in the scenario that we wouldn’t make it back on time (the fail-safe plan was to take the faster 10 hour bus from Ulan-Ude to Ulaanbaatar and beat the train).

-But using our noggins, we said “screw this” and flagged down a taxi waiting outside.
-We then pointed to the Russian word for “Lenin Head” and made hand gestures indicating that we wanted a roundtrip after taking photos.
+But reason prevailed as we said “screw this” and flagged down a taxi waiting outside.
+We then pointed to the Russian word for “Lenin Head” on Google Maps (there’s an actual word for this!) and made hand gestures indicating that we wanted a roundtrip after taking photos.
 The driver understood and the mission was in play.

 The drive took just 4 minutes.
 Once it pulled into the parking lot, we barreled out of the car and darted past a winter holiday festival filled with little children bewildered to our sudden appearance.

 And there in the center of the town square stood the statue of the world’s largest Lenin Head, staring at us cross-eyed and yet surreal in its presence, while striking us with this dumb awe that such a structure could even exist on this planet.

 After taking our photos, we sprinted back to our cab as quickly as we dropped in and gave the driver 200 rubles for his troubles.
 We were back at the station within minutes at 03:22pm, with 25 minutes to spare.